Hydra-Chain/hydragon-assets/staking-integration-guide.md

 ### Getting the current epoch

-Get the current epoch from HydraChain contract:
+Get the current epoch from the HydraChain contract:

 ```solidity
 function getCurrentEpochId() external view returns (uint256);